pornin/TestSSLServer/README.md

    SK003 warning, since the client has to ask for such curves explicitly.

+ - **XC001**: At least one of the non-self-issued certificates sent by the server is signed with, as support hash function, a weak or deprecated hash function (MD2, MD5 or SHA-1), or a hash function that was not recognized.

 ## Text Output

 When use with the `-text` option (or no output option at all),